hvanjerdz/archmoured/docs/index.md

 ![Printed_partition_table.png](img/Printed_partition_table.png)

-By typing ```n``` again and selecting the default option for everything, the partition table has a second partition with the defa2ult partition type: Linux filesystem.
+By typing ```n``` again and selecting the default option for everything, the partition table has a second partition with the default partition type: Linux filesystem.

 Even though it is not necessary, the image shows the verified partition table through ```v``` and the table itself with ```p```.
 Now it must be writeen to the disk and exit by typing ```w```.